TissueEngineeringLab/MyoFInDer/docs/usage.markdown

 > If you use images from a network drive, is advised to first save the project
 > before processing them.
 This way, the images will first be copied locally and
-> Cellen-Tellen won't be affected by network issues.
+> MyoFInDer won't be affected by network issues.

 <img src="./usage_images/process_images.png" title="Process Images button">